To ask for information under the Freedom of Information Act or Environmental Information Regulations, you must tell us:

 - The information you would like

-- How you like the response sent to you (i.e. letter or email)
+- How you like the response sent to you (for example, letter or email)

 If you can, please include a telephone number in case the council need to ask you questions about what information you are asking for.